open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 ### Invocations

 Invocations represent a function call.
-Invocations are made up of 2 parts
+Invocations are made up of 2 parts:

 - a string identifier.
 The string identifier must start with a letter or an underscore (`_`).
 - zero or more Values (comma separated) surrounded by parentheses (`()`).